-This bill modifies property tax calculations in Iowa, specifically addressing the amounts due and payable for residential, agricultural, commercial, and industrial properties starting from fiscal years beginning on or after July 1, 2026.
-It establishes that if the calculated property taxes for a qualified parcel exceed 103% of the previous year's amount for residential or agricultural properties, or 108% for commercial or industrial properties, the amount due will be reduced accordingly.
-The bill defines "qualified parcel" and outlines specific conditions under which a parcel may not qualify for these reductions, such as changes in ownership or new construction during the base year.
+This bill modifies property tax calculations in Iowa, specifically addressing the amounts due for residential, agricultural, commercial, and industrial properties.
+For fiscal years beginning on or after July 1, 2026, if the calculated property taxes for a qualified parcel exceed 103% of the previous year's amount for residential or agricultural properties, or 108% for commercial or industrial properties, the amount due will be reduced.
+The bill defines "qualified parcel" and outlines specific conditions under which properties may be excluded from these calculations, such as changes in ownership or new construction during the base year.

 Statutes affected: